days

 • Women who begin hormone therapy after age 60, or who begin hormone therapy more than 10 years after menopause onset, face greater risks including an increased risk of heart disease, stroke, venous thromboembolism, and dementia.

-Hormone Therapy and Cancer
+Hormone Therapy And Cancer

 • For women with a uterus who take estrogen combined with progesterone: